The 120-Day JRF Success Calendar: A Precision Strike

 Focus: Literary Theory, Criticism, and Cultural Studies.

-Strategy: This is where the net english literature syllabus gets "wordy."
+Strategy: This is where the syllabus gets "wordy."
 Spend 45 days here.
 Master Derrida, Foucault, and Spivak now to avoid exam-hall panic.

-Paper 1: Start "Data Interpretation" (DI) and "Mathematical Reasoning."
+πŸ“Š Paper 1 Focus: Start "Data Interpretation" (DI) and "Mathematical Reasoning."
 Do 5 DI sets every morningβ€”it's non-negotiable.

 Phase 3: The "Widening the Net" (Day 76–100)